-- internships;

-- apprenticeships (not including pre-apprenticeships and Registered Apprenticeships);

-- short-term employment; and
+- 3-8 week work experiences/internships (up to 120 hours); - apprenticeships (not including pre-apprenticeships and Registered Apprenticeships); - short-term employment; and - fellowships.

-- fellowships.

 Pre-ETS work-based learning experiences are those that would be most beneficial to an individual in the early stages of employment exploration during the transition process from school to post-school activities.
-To reiterate, should a student require more individualized services (e.g. assessments, job coaching, travel expenses, a uniform not provided by the employer or individualized assistive technology), they would have to apply and be determined eligible for VR services and an IPE would need to be developed and approved in order to receive the additional VR services.
+Students requiring more individualized VR services (e.g. assessments, transportation, maintenance, family services) in order to participate in and benefit from a work-based learning experience, must first apply and become eligible for VR services with an approved IPE in order to qualify for such services.